inexorgame-obsolete/wiki-mirror/How-To-Contribute-Code.md

 ### Create documentation

 Creating documentation is an essential part of the software development process.
-We document the code and in the wiki.
+Please have a look [here to learn more about documentation](Documentation).

 If you create a new feature or make a non-trivial change, it has to be documented in the [Changelog](Changelog).